ni/measurement-plugin-python/examples/nidcpower_source_dc_voltage/README.md

   - Measures the DC voltage and current for each selected pin/site combination
 - Includes InstrumentStudio and MeasurementLink UI Editor project files
 - Includes multiple UI files.
 Note: InstrumentStudio only displays the 1st UI file.
-  To change the example to use the LabVIEW .vi, simply switch the order of the `ui_file_paths` array in measurement.py
+  To change the UI file used for the example, simply switch the order of the `ui_file_paths` array in measurement.py
 - Includes a TestStand sequence showing how to configure the pin map, register instrument sessions with the session management service, and run a measurement